 The larger breeding farms, which Karreman referred to as “worse than concentration camps”, kept up to 300 animals at a time in appalling, squalid conditions.
 They saw dogs, mostly pups under six months old, sitting in dark, windowless and bitterly cold sheds, surrounded by the bodies of dead dogs hanging from hooks.
 The dogs, chained by thin metal wire, were left with no food or water while they waited to be transported to slaughterhouses.

-This was how the dogs lived out their short, grim existence before being crammed into tiny, filthy cages or sacks to make the harrowing journey to the slaughterhouse – a trip which could take up to three days while they suffered without food or water.
+This was how the dogs lived out their short, grim existence before being crammed into tiny, filthy cages or sacks to make the harrowing journey to the slaughterhouse – a trip which can take days while they suffered without food or water and many are injured and die.

 While being transported, dogs give birth and are powerless to stop the puppies falling out onto the road